Kushagrasharma18/CS204-Project/README.md

 <br>

 ### Testing the simulator
-To test the simulator, add a `.mc` file containing addresses of each instruction followed by the machine code of each instruction (or you can just write the machine code, and the code automatically give the address to the machine code, 0x0 to first instruction, 0x4 to second instruction and so on..) and run the program as described below.
+To test the simulator, add a `machineCode.mc` file containing addresses of each instruction followed by the machine code of each instruction (or you can just write the machine code, and the code automatically give the address to the machine code, 0x0 to first instruction, 0x4 to second instruction and so on..) and run the program as described below.
 Example below

 ```
 0X0 0X00A00093